Caschr/Getting-and-Cleaning-Data/ReadMe.md

 7. label - The activities corresponding the the numeric labels in the data.
 8. features - The variables of the data.

-When all the data has been read to memory, the temp directory is cleaned.
+Whe the raw data has been read into memory, it will clean the temp dir (if it was created).
 A list of eight items is returned (in the order specified above), containg the data.

 ####mergeData(input)
 The mergeData function only takes one argument, the list of eight data frames that is returned from the getData function.
 The data frame is passed through the dataAnalysis function.